 There are big differences in the effective ingredients of plants used in Traditional Chinese Medicine due to differences in growing environment and the nature of the soil.
 In general, herbs that are grown in the wild are considered to be of better quality than those that are artificially cultivated.
-Traditional Chinese Medicine practitioners view the size, shape, color, texture and flavor of herbs in order to determine the quality of Chinese herbs.
+TCM practitioners view the size, shape, color, texture and flavor of herbs in order to determine the quality of Chinese herbs.
 Chinese herbs should be stored properly in order to prevent the effectiveness become compromised.
 They should be kept it in a dry, well-ventilated and dark place.

 Chinese herbal products are available in the market in many forms, such as tea, extract, powder, capsule, juice, oil and supplement.
 Capsule is probably the most widely used form of Chinese herbal medicine in western countries.
 In United States, many Chinese herbal products are considered as dietary supplements.
 The U.S. Food and Drug Administration (FDA) regulations for dietary supplements are not the same as those for prescribed drugs.
 The regulations for dietary supplements are not as strict as prescribed drugs.
 There have been reports of herbal products being contaminated with drugs, toxins, heavy metals or herbs not listed in the ingredients.
 It is very important that you purchase herbal products that have been certified.
 There are Chinese herbal products that are certified by Chinese Medicines testing services or organic certification agencies.

 Chinese Herbology Education